-6.1 Avoiding the creation of parallel structures and forms of authority costs may be high.
-It may be both highly time-consuming (attending meetings, visiting different offices, negotiating across authority structures) and potentially require cash that they can ill afford to spend (bribes, travel etc.).
-It may also be contingent on political allegiance and be costly in terms of using "political capital".
-In other words, in many circumstances (very common in southern Africa it seems) decentralisation, or at least the version(s) being promoted currently, may not be good for people's livelihoods at all.
+Avoiding the creation of parallel structures and forms of authority

+Multiple, parallel decentralisations - combining democratic decentralisation through local government reform (or creation) with the 'committee-isation' of development through 'community-based' initiatives - characterises the SLSA study areas.
+For poor people trying to make their way through this institutional jungle, the costs may be high.
+It may be both highly time consuming (attending meetings, visiting different offices, negotiating across authority structures) and potentially require cash that they can ill afford to spend (bribes, travel etc.).
+It may also be contingent on political allegiance and be costly in terms of using 'political capital'.
+In other words, in many circumstances (very common in southern Africa it seems) decentralisation - or at least the version(s) being promoted currently - may not be good for people's livelihoods at all.
 This is not to say that decentralisation in its ideal form is a bad thing per se, but that, in practice, there are some big question marks, tensions and trade-offs in realising these ideals in the southern African context.